A Brain-inspired Algorithm for Training Highly Sparse Neural Networks: Proposed Method

-where $\dot{w}_{ij}$ is the change in weight magnitude, $\eta$ is the learning rate, and $x_i$ and $y_j$ the activations of neurons $i$ and $j$ respectively.
-As \cite{wadhwa2016} pointed out, Hebbian learning is largely ignored for machine learning tasks.
-Yet, it has some interesting properties, such as being biologically plausible.
-For this reason, we discuss the similarities: the cosine similarity of a connection in our method is also determined by multiplying the activations of its neurons, albeit normalized.
-So if the activations of two connected neurons agree, both Hebbian learning and our methods would increase the importance of this connection, respectively resulting in increased weight and a better chance at adding or preserving this connection.
+We employ cosine similarity to measure the relation between the activation values of two neurons.
+Such as the Hebb's rule (Section \ref{ssec:background_hebb}), the importance of a connection in our method is also determined by multiplying the activations of its corresponding neurons, albeit normalized; in Equation \ref{eq:cosine_similarity}, $ \mA_{:, p}^{l-1}$ is the presynaptic activation and $ \mA_{:, q}^{l}$ is the postsynaptic activation.
+If the activations of two connected neurons agree, by computing the dot product of activations, both Equation \ref{eq:cosine_similarity} and Hebb's rule assign higher importance to the corresponding connection.
+This would result in increased weight and a better chance of adding this connection.
 Thus, both methods reward connections between neurons that exhibit similar behavior.
-There is, however, a difference in usage: Hebb's rule is used to optimize the network's parameters values, whereas cosine similarity here is employed in order to evolve the network's topology.
+As mentioned earlier, the main difference between the Hebb's rule and Equation \ref{eq:cosine_similarity} is normalization.
+We will discuss in Section \ref{ssec:discussion_normalization} why the normalization step is necessary for evolving the topology of a sparse neural network.

+In summary, if the cosine similarity of the activation vector of two neurons is high, it indicates the necessity of the connection between them in the network's performance.
+Therefore, we use the cosine similarity information to find out if the link between a pair of neurons should be rewired or not.
+Based on this knowledge, we propose two new algorithms to evolve the sparse neural network in the following sections.